OpenGATE/GateContrib/imaging/ARF/readme.md

 `/gate/systems/SPECThead/setEnergyDepositionThreshHold 130. keV`

 The ARF tables depend strongly on the distance from the detector to the source.
 We have to enter this parameter to get proper tables.
 The detector plane is set to be the half—middle plan of the detector part of the SPECT head.
 In the given example, we set the translation of the SPECT head to be 34.5 cm along the X direction (radial axis), the detector is 2 cm wide along X and its center is located at X = 1.5 cm with respect to the SPECThead frame.
 This is what we call the detector plane ( x = 1.5 cm ).
-So the distance from the source to the detector plane is 34.5 +1.5 = 36 cm :
+So the distance from the source to the detector plane is 34.5 +1.5 = 36 cm:

-DISTANCE FROM SOURCE TO DETECTOR PLANE TAKEN TO BE THE PLANE AT HALF DIMENSION OF THE CRYSTAL RESPECTIVELY TO THE SPECTHEAD FRAME
+#DISTANCE FROM SOURCE TO DETECTOR PLANE TAKEN TO BE THE PLANE AT HALF DIMENSION OF THE CRYSTAL RESPECTIVELY TO THE SPECTHEAD FRAME#

 `/gate/systems/SPECThead/ARFTables/setDistanceFromSourceToDetector 36 cm`

 Now we compute the ARF tables from a text file which contains informations regarding the incident photons called ARFData.txt (provided in gate/examples/example_ARF).

-NOW WE ARE READY TO COMPUTE THE ARF TABLES
+#NOW WE ARE READY TO COMPUTE THE ARF TABLES#

 `/gate/systems/SPECThead/ARFTables/ComputeTablesFromEnergyWindows ARFData.txt`

-The ARFData.txt file reads like this :
+The ARFData.txt file reads like this:

 `# This file contains all the energy windows computed during first step with their associated root files`<br/>
 `# It has to be formatted the following way :`<br/>